grame-cncm/faustdoc/src/manual/optimizing.md

 ## Optimizing the DSP Code

-Faust is a Domain Specific Language helping the programmer to write very high-level and concise DSP code, while letting the compiler do the hard work of producing the best and most efficient implementation of the specification.
-When processing the DSP source, the compiler typing system is able to discover how the described computations are effectively separated in four main categories:
+Faust is a domain-specific language helping the programmer write very high-level and concise DSP code, while letting the compiler do the hard work of producing the best and most efficient implementation of the specification.
+When processing the DSP source, the compiler's type system can discover how the described computations are effectively separated into four main categories:

-- computations done *at compilation/specialisation time*: this is the place for algorithmic signal processors definition heavily based on the lambda-calculus constitute of the language, together with its pattern-matching capabilities
+- computations done *at compilation/specialization time*: this is the place for algorithmic signal-processor definitions heavily based on the lambda calculus that constitutes the language, together with its pattern-matching capabilities
-- computations done *at init time*: for instance all the code that depends of the actual sample-rate, or filling of some internal tables (coded with the `rdtable` or `rwtable` language primitives)
+- computations done *at init time*: for instance, all the code that depends on the actual sample rate or fills internal tables (coded with the `rdtable` or `rwtable` language primitives)
-- computations done *at control rate*: typically all code that read the current values of controllers (buttons, sliders, nentries) and update the DSP internal state which depends of them
+- computations done *at control rate*: typically all code that reads the current values of controllers (buttons, sliders, nentries) and updates the DSP internal state that depends on them
-- computations done *at sample rate*: all remaining code that process and produce the samples
+- computations done *at sample rate*: all remaining code that processes and produces the samples

 One can think of these four categories as *different computation rates*.
-The programmer can possibly split its DSP algorithm to distribute the needed computation in the most appropriate domain (*slower rate* domain better than *faster rate* domain) and possibly rewrite some parts of its DSP algorithm from one domain to a slower rate one to finally obtain the most efficient code.
+The programmer can split their DSP algorithm to distribute the needed computation in the most appropriate domain (a slower-rate domain is generally preferable to a faster-rate domain) and possibly rewrite parts of the DSP algorithm from one domain to a slower-rate one to obtain the most efficient code.

-### Computations Done *at Compilation/Specialisation Time*
+### Computations Done *at Compilation/Specialization Time*

 #### Using Pattern Matching